Skip to content

 Why do /voice/tts or /audio/transcribe fail with “capability unavailable”?

-Those endpoints are backed by AbstractVoice (abstractvoice), which is included by the base abstractgateway install.
+Those endpoints are surfaced through Runtime's voice/audio integration path and the required capability packages are included by the base abstractgateway install.
 Verify the installed package set with:

-By default, the gateway allows AbstractVoice to download models on first use.
+By default, the gateway allows the configured voice backend to download models on first use.
 If you disabled downloads (or want to enable them explicitly), set:

 export ABSTRACTGATEWAY_VOICE_ALLOW_DOWNLOADS=1

-For remote/OpenAI-compatible voice backends, configure AbstractVoice's native environment variables in the gateway process, for example ABSTRACTVOICE_TTS_ENGINE, ABSTRACTVOICE_STT_ENGINE, ABSTRACTVOICE_REMOTE_BASE_URL, and ABSTRACTVOICE_REMOTE_API_KEY.
+For remote/OpenAI-compatible voice backends, configure the Gateway-scoped voice environment variables in the gateway process, for example ABSTRACTGATEWAY_VOICE_TTS_ENGINE, ABSTRACTGATEWAY_VOICE_STT_ENGINE, ABSTRACTGATEWAY_VOICE_REMOTE_BASE_URL, and ABSTRACTGATEWAY_VOICE_REMOTE_API_KEY (legacy ABSTRACTVOICE_* names still work).

-How do I enable generated images or Runtime-managed multimodal outputs?
+How do I enable generated images, edited images, generated music, or other Runtime-managed multimodal outputs?

 pip install abstractgateway

-Generated images are available both inside Runtime/Core workflows and through Gateway's direct run-scoped endpoint:
+Generated images are available both inside Runtime workflows and through Gateway's direct run-scoped endpoint:

 POST /api/gateway/runs/{run_id}/images/generate